Here come existing home sales ...

-The National Association of Realtors will release data on existing home sales in November at 10 a.m.
+The National Association of Realtors will release its monthly data on existing home sales at 10 a.m.
 ET.

-Economists forecast that sales fell by 1.8% at a seasonally adjusted annual rate of 5.50 million, according to Bloomberg.
-Most homes that are bought and sold in the US are not brand new, making this the most active segment of the market.
+Economists forecast that sales rose 0.4% in September at a seasonally adjusted annual rate of 5.35 million, according to Bloomberg.

-“The post-election increase in mortgage rates, while not yet impacting sales activity, is expected to slow the pace of existing-home sales and house price appreciation in 2017,” said Mark Fleming, chief economist at First American, in a preview.
+Existing-home sales fell 0.9% between July and August, driven mostly by a drop in starter homes (those priced under $100,000).
+All the other price ranges saw increases.

-“Home price appreciation is typically more sensitive to mortgage rate increases and I expect to see a decline in the house price growth rate of almost a full percentage point by the end of 2017.”
+The housing market continues to face an inventory crunch, which is lifting prices.

 Business Insider Emails & Alerts